1st Japanese Speech Contest

 Jeffrey Dym, Ph.D., History Professor

-Professor Dym has created 3 videos on Kamishibai, or Japanese paper theater.
+Professor Dym has created 3 videos on Kamishibai, Japanese narrative art.

 Michael Vann, Ph.D., History Professor